markabrahams/node-net-snmp/README.md

  * Incorrectly passing `req` object in call to `req.responseCb` when handling errors during response processing

+## Version 1.1.16 - 29/02/2016

+ * Address a number of issues detected with the Mocha test suite by a user

 # Roadmap

 In no particular order: